 Valerie came to BalletRox in 2002, after a professional dance career in Rhode Island and Boston.
 She has extensive Arts in Education experience, designing and teaching integrated curriculum in public school settings; training in Youth Development from BEST Initiatives; and is a certified Rhythm Works Integrative Dance Instructor.
 Valerie is passionate about teaching classical ballet as fundamental for students at all levels of training, from creative movement to advanced ballet and also enjoys serving as Creative Director overseeing choreography and performances.
-Originally from NY, she holds a B.S. in Dance from Skidmore College, and an M.S. in Non-Profit Management from Lesley University.
+Originally from NY, she holds a Bachelor of Science in dance from Skidmore College, and a Master of Science in non-profit management from Lesley University.

 Program Manager, BalletRox Dance!

 Originally from Russia, Olga has worked with BalletRox since 2008.
 After graduating from Saratov Ballet Academy, she joined Moscow City Ballet and toured the world for four years.
 She is a long-term BalletRox teacher, and serves as Program Manager for BalletRox Dance! and Boston Public Schools (BPS) Programs, overseeing the training of dance teachers and execution of the dance program at BPS partner sites.
-She holds an M.S. degree in Global Studies and International Affairs from Northeastern University.
+She holds a Master of Science in global studies and international affairs from Northeastern University.

 Lead Tap Instructor, BalletRox Dance!